Airport Express (MTR): History

-In October 1989, the Hong Kong government decided to replace the over-crowded Kai Tak Airport, located in Kowloon, with a new airport to be constructed at Chek Lap Kok.
-The government also invited the Mass Transit Railway Corporation to build an express line to the airport.
+In October 1989, the Hong Kong government decided to replace the overcrowded Kai Tak Airport, located in Kowloon, with a new airport to be constructed at Chek Lap Kok.
+The government invited the Mass Transit Railway Corporation to build an express line to the airport.
 The project began when the Chinese and British governments settled the financial and land agreements in November 1994.

+During the construction, the consultants for the Lantau Airport Railway, such as Arup, Halcrow, Meinhardt, Hyder Consulting, and others.

 The Lantau Airport Railway was developed as two separate MTR lines, the Tung Chung line and the Airport Express, with the two lines sharing tracks in some sections.
-It cost HK$35.1 billion.
+It cost was projected to cost HK$35.1 billion.
 The Airport Express began service on 6 July 1998, the opening date of the new Hong Kong International Airport.
 The line initially terminated at Airport station and the entire journey time was 23 minutes.

 With the opening of Sunny Bay station on the Tung Chung line in June 2005, the total journey time between the Airport and Hong Kong stations was increased to 24 minutes.
 With the opening of AsiaWorld–Expo, the line was extended to AsiaWorld–Expo station on 20 December 2005 and a journey on the entire route takes 28 minutes.